2.2 The Atmosphere’s Pressure Structure: Hydrostatic Equilibrium

 We could integrate both sides to get the altitude dependence of p, but we can only do that if T is constant with height.
 It is not, but it does not vary by more than about ±20%.
 So, doing the integral,

-H is called a scale height because when z = H, we have e-1.
-If we use an average T of 250 K, with Mair = 0.029 kg mole-1, then H = 7.2 km.
+H is called a scale height because when z = H, we have p = poe–1.
+If we use an average T of 250 K, with Mair = 0.029 kg mol–1, then H = 7.3 km.
 The pressure at this height is about 360 hPa, close to the 300 mb surface that you have seen on the weather maps.
 Of course the forces are not always in hydrostatic balance and the pressure depends on temperature, thus the pressure changes from one location to another on a constant height surface.

-From the hydrostatic equation, the atmospheric pressure falls off exponentially with height, which means that about every 7 km, the atmospheric pressure is about 1/3 less.
+From equation 2.20, the atmospheric pressure falls off exponentially with height at a rate given by the scale height.
+Thus, for every 7 km increase in altitude, the pressure drops by about 2/3.
 At 40 km, the pressure is only a few tenths of a percent of the surface pressure.
 Similarly, the concentration of molecules is only a few tenths of a percent, and since molecules scatter sunlight, you can see in the picture below that the scattering is much greater near Earth's surface than it is high in the atmosphere.

 Quiz 2-2: Harnessing the power of the hydrostatic equation